grapheco/pandadb-2019/docs/codespec.md

 > * use more `match` with `case class`
 > * use immutable objects, avoiding to use mutable one
 > * use functions as possible, for example, `guys.foreach(_.sayHello)`

+### Rule 9: Please limit maximum line length

+> * Limit all lines to a maximum of 79 characters.